This analysis was prepared by the Fynbos Node of the South African Environmental Observation Network (SAEON).

 Black error bars around the mean (grey column) indicate 95% confidence intervals.
 Monthly values lower than the lower bar are among the lowest 5% of recorded flows for that month.
 January, February, March and May 2017 are the lowest streamflows ever recorded for their respective months.
 Note that missing months (e.g. October-November 2015) are those that overlap a data gap of over 30 days.

 Or compare across all years on record:

-Note that “Summer” denotes the Austral summer (here defined as October - March), overlapping 2 years.
-In this figure we have lumped summers by the preceding year, e.g. summer 2016 represents the period October 2016 to March 2017, which incidentally has been the driest summer on record in terms of streamflow.
+Note that the latest season is not yet complete.
+We just indicate it for reference.
+“Summer” denotes the Austral summer (here defined as October - March), overlapping 2 years.
+In this figure we have lumped summers by the preceding year, e.g. summer 2016 represents the period October 2016 to March 2017, which incidentally was the driest summer on record in terms of streamflow.